ResistanceVault/rpage/README.md

 * Reportedly works on MorphOS using the built-in AmigaOS emulation layer
 * AMIGA OCS/ECS only (AGA is on the roadmap)

+### What can I do with this ?
+At the moment, R-PAGE is more a framework than a full feature engine.
+Feel free to use it as a boostrap for your own adventure project.
+The roadmap, however, includes a very basic adventure game to showcase the features of this framework.

 ### Actual games based on R-PAGE:
-* Athanor 2 by www.safargames.com
+* Athanor 2 by www.safargames.fr
 * ShuffleP\*ck adventures (work in progress title)
-* Next adventure game by www.safargames.com
+* Next adventure game by www.safargames.fr

 ### 3rd party softwares included in R-PAGE:
 * [tinfl.c](https://github.com/richgel999/miniz) (Zlib compression/decompression) by Richard Geldreich